mellor-lab/mellor-lab.github.io/book/contents/projects/genetic-schizophrenia.md

 :::{grid-item}

-We want to assess how the stability of spatial representations and adaptive behaviour are disrupted in mice with altered expression of schizophrenia risk genes.
+We want to assess how synaptic plasticity mechanisms are disrupted in mice with altered expression of schizophrenia risk genes and how this disruption affects the stability of spatial representations and adaptive behaviour.

 :::